0xstern/tailwind-theme-extractor/ARCHITECTURE.md

 # Architecture Documentation

-This document provides a visual representation and detailed explanation of the Tailwind Theme Extractor parsing pipeline.
+This document provides a visual representation and detailed explanation of the Tailwind Theme Resolver parsing pipeline.

 ## High-Level Pipeline